DenverGophers/talks/README.md

 Next Meetup
 ==========

-## This is not a regular meetup, it is the Pre-GopeherCon Kickoff Party!
+## This is not a regular meetup, it is the Pre-GopherCon Kickoff Party!

 * Date: Wednesday, April 23, 2014
 * Time: 5:00 - 10:00